Jacob Meyers Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.9 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff paces the league.

-- The Twins' 3.43 team ERA ranks second among all MLB pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.43).

-- Twins pitchers combine to give up 50 home runs (0.9 per game), the second-fewest in the league.
+- The Twins allow the third-fewest home runs in baseball (51 total, 0.9 per game).

-- His most recent time out came on Tuesday against the San Francisco Giants, when the righty threw five innings, surrendering two earned runs while allowing six hits.
+- The right-hander's last time out was on Wednesday against the San Francisco Giants, when he threw five innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.